ES-DOC/esdoc-docs/deployments/how-to-rollout.md

-# How to roll out a deployment to Web Faction server
+# How to deploy stack to a Web Faction server

 ##	Step 1: Note deployment variables